Soul Calibur 2

 character...
 Nintendo's own Link!

-sleek menus, a handful of modes, and the entertaining "Weapon
+sleek menus, a respectable amount of modes, and the lengthy "Weapon

 Master" mode, the home version of SC2 is an awesome package.